NURS FPX 9904 Assessment 2 Project Summary Report

 Sustainability and Scalability

-Another key learning area for quality improvement is to always consider how sustainable a programme might be and, more specifically, how sustainable any change is likely to be on a larger scale in the future.
-The above policies will be pursued in conjunction with regular continuing education activities aimed at enhancing the healthcare provider’s knowledge of current SDB screening and management protocols.
+Another key learning area for quality improvement is always to consider how sustainable a program might be and, more specifically, how sustainable any change will likely be on a larger scale.
+The above policies will be pursued with regular continuing education activities to enhance the healthcare provider’s knowledge of current SDB screening and management protocols.
+The policy promoting SDB screenings will be modified, and the specific tools will be accredited as the standard of care.
+Universality in healthcare policies and services provision will also be achieved through stakeholders’ engagement in healthcare providers, administrators, and end-users or patients.

 Project Description